-We have two camps of traders: the day traders and the swing traders.
-In both cases, traders try to profit from stock’s short term price movements.
+We have different type of traders: Positional day trader, Scalper and Swing trader.
+In all the cases, traders try to profit from stock’s short term price movements.

-Now let’s understand what is intraday or day trading in the stock market.
+Now let’s understand intraday or day trading in the stock market.

 What is intraday or day trading

-In intraday/day trading, traders hold their position in securities only for a day, this means they buy and sell one or more common stocks within one trading session.
-At the end of every day, they close their position and then start all over again the next day.
-They do not hold their position more than a day, that is why they are called day traders.
+At the end of every day, these traders close their position and start all over again the next day.
+They do not hold their position overnight or more than a day, that is why they are called day traders.

-How day trading is different from Swing Trading
+How Intraday trading is different from Swing Trading

-We have already discussed swing trading in our last article, you can read it here swing trading in the stock market.
+We have already discussed swing trading in our last article, you can read it “swing trading in the stock market“.

-Both intraday and swing trading has its own advantages and drawbacks.
+Both intraday and swing trading has its own advantages and disadvantages.
 Traders should choose the one that best suits their skills, experience, preference, and lifestyle.

 In this part of the article, we will restrict our discussion to understand the difference between intraday and swing trading.